rameshy777/fabzero/mdfiles/Project-Demo.md

 ### Testing:
-The basic model of iBELL is  checked and working fine.
+The basic model of iBELL is  tested and is working fine without generating any heat.

 ### Moulding/Casing:
 #### 3D designed  case:  ####
-Free Cad was used to design the  3d  outer   case for  iBell.
+Free Cad was used to design the  3D  outer   case for  iBell.

 #### 3D Printing for  iBELL  case:  ####
- The  3d iBELL case design is loaded to 3D printing.
+ The  3d iBELL case design was then loaded to 3D printer.
 After 28 minutes, we are ready with the outer casing for iBELL.

- Now we  have packed all the  iBELL components  ito the 3d case  and  the bottom is  closed using the heating glue gun.
+ Now we  have packed all the  iBELL components  inside the 3D case  and  the bottom is  covered and was  tightly packed using the heating glue gun.

+ #### Vinyl sticker for  iBELL :  ####
- iBELL sticker was designed using the inscape  and through the use of Vinyl cutter, a beautiful name sticker was obtained and was properly stuck at both sides of the iBELL.
-For more  description  on  3d   design go  back to Fablab menu under  3D  design.
+ iBELL name sticker was designed using the inscape  and through the use of Vinyl cutter, we got a beautiful name sticker,  which  was  stuck at both sides of the iBELL.
+For more  description  on  3D design and 3D printing  go  back to Fablab menu under  3D  Design,  3D Printing.

 iBELL 3d designed casing
 ![iBELL casing 3d-design ](/images/ibell-casing-3ddesign.png)